CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Faster Dictation

 Increase the speed by 10wpm.
 It will probably be more accurate than the slower attempt because your hand and brain now know the passage, and you have worked on the difficult sections.
-Make corrections and practice difficult areas, but do not repeat dictation at this speed.
+Make corrections and practice difficult areas.

+Do not place too much faith in your observations of which outlines are faster or slower.
+Instead, pay attention to where you fall behind in dictation.

 Increase the speed again, make corrections and practice, until you have written the passage *4 times*, including preparation.